SoBu Spaces 2020: Library + Senior Center + City Hall

 I-89/Exit 14 Pedestrian Bicycle Bridge Crossing Study

 Phase I of the study looked at how to connect South Burlington communities on the west and east side of I-89 across Exit 14, and City Center to the Hill District and downtown Burlington.
 In April of 2018, the City Council approved Alternative #3 - the alignment that creates a connection over I-89 at the southerly tip of the Exit 14 interchange.
-Read the draft report (and report appendices) presented to the City Council.
-This report, the result of a stuy led by Chittenden County Regional Planning Commission explores what the most convenient, safest and cost effective method to invite every type of users from most experienced to least experienced would be.
+Read the report (and report appendices) presented to the City Council.
+This report, the result of a study led by Chittenden County Regional Planning Commission explores what the most convenient, safest and cost effective method to invite every type of users from most experienced to least experienced would be.

-Williston Road Network Study/Streetscape
+Williston Road Streetscape

 In 2017, the State of Vermont awarded the City $800,000 to build a streetscape on the south side of Williston Road.
 This project implements a short term recommendation of the Williston Road Network Study.
 Since 2015, the City had been working with CCRPC to undertake a study to understand how the transportation system in South Burlington can optimally accommodate future land use objectives and community vision for City Center and associated projects in South Burlington.
 The study develops a list of short, medium and long term recommended transportation improvements and policies for meeting the City’s goals for City Center and the surrounding area.